ipazc/nanoblocks/docs/source/tutorial/getting_started.rst

 Accessing a wallet
 ------------------

-Likely to the rest, the wallets can be accessed in the exact same way.
-The property `wallets` in the `network` object gives access to a wallet by the seed or the bip39-mnemonic 24-word phrase.
+Wallets can be accessed by using the property `wallets` of the `network` object, which gives access by the seed or the bip39-mnemonic 24-word phrase.

 .. code-block:: python